nicolerg/resources/scg_primer.md

 ```
 The first time you add this line to your `~/bash*` file, you have to run `source ~/.bash_profile` for the alias to register.
 After that, the `scg` command will be recognized every time you start Terminal.
 Then just run `scg` to log in to SCG.

-### FREE interactive partition
+### FREE `interactive` partition
 **This is where you should do the vast majority of your computation.** 16 cores, 128GB total are available for all running interactive jobs **PER PERSON**.
 You can split up those resources any way you would like.
 This is more than each person can politely use on `durga`.

-To start an interactive session:
+Launch a process in the `interactive` partition after logging in.
+There are two ways to do this:

-1. Log in
+#### Interactive session like durga
-2. Start a `screen`/`tmux` session (you should do this for any process that you expect to take more than a minute in case your connection to SCG is interrupted)
+1. Start a `screen`/`tmux` session (you should do this for any process that you expect to take more than a minute in case your connection to SCG is interrupted)
-3. Launch a job in the interactive partition:
+2. Launch a job in the `interactive` partition
     ```bash
     sdev -c 1 -m 20G -t 24:00:00
     ```